Become A Partner Agency

 USDA Commodities: 1,407,866 lbs.
 (15%) TEFAP (The Emergency Food Assistance Program)

+While there are many products that partner agencies can order from the Food Bank at no cost to them, there are others that agencies pay a fee for.
 Many food pantry and community meal coordinators approach the Food Bank with the understanding that, because the Food Bank is a non-profit organization, they will be able to get food for free or “donated” to their program.
-While there are some products that partner agencies can order from the Food Bank at no cost to them, there are others that agencies pay a fee for.
-The Food Bank has two categories of product offered – donated and wholesale.
+Qualified agencies have access to TEFAP food at no cost.
+The Food Bank has two other categories of product offered – donated and wholesale.
 Donated food has been donated to the Food Bank and is available to partner agencies at a maximum of $0.18 per pound.
 Wholesale food is purchased by the Food Bank in bulk (often by the truckload) and made available to agencies at a price competitive to the retail market.
 We are often able to offer lower costs because of the purchasing power we have in procuring product in such large quantities, as well as our connections through Feeding America.
 Many agencies cover purchased and donated food costs with grants that the Food Bank helps administer, namely the HPNAP Food Grant, which is available to pantries, kitchens and shelters.

 For more information, contact: